United States Capitol revolutionary war and beyond header United States Capitol

 Facts about James Madison

 This is a list of basic facts about James Madison.
 Madison was one of the primary creators of the United States Constitution and the Bill of Rights.
-He was also the Fourth President of the United States and was president during the War of 1812.
-This list of facts contains basic things such as birth and death dates, marriage dates, number of children and offices he held.
-It also contains some interesting and less well known facts about James Madison.
+He served in the Virginia legislature and in the Continental Congress during the American Revolution.
+He also became the Fourth President of the United States and was president during the War of 1812.
+This list of facts contains basic things such as birth and death dates, marriage dates, number of children and offices he held, but also contains other interesting and less well known facts about James Madison.

 James Madison